ngriffin7a/liferay-revived-modules/README.md

-# liferay-unarchived
+# Liferay Revived Modules

-This is a [Liferay Workspace](https://help.liferay.com/hc/en-us/articles/360029147471-Liferay-Workspace) that contains revived and up-to-date source for modules that were archived and/or deprecated by Liferay.
+This is a [Liferay Workspace](https://help.liferay.com/hc/en-us/articles/360029147471-Liferay-Workspace) that contains **revived** and up-to-date source for modules that were archived and/or deprecated by Liferay.

 ## License